Johnson County vows changes to mass vaccination clinic after troubled first day

 For those interested in making an appointment, the county offers this online sign-up.

 However, currently there are no open slots available.
-The county says more than 7,800 people have signed up fro open slots this week, the first week of Phase 2 vaccinations.
+The county says more than 7,800 people have signed up for open slots this week, the first week of Phase 2 vaccinations.

 Our comment section is reserved for subscribers.